Color Converter for Brand Guidelines

 Why Brand Guidelines Benefit from a Color Converter

 A brand guide is only useful if people can apply it consistently.
 That is harder than it sounds when the same color needs to appear in several different tools that all speak a slightly different color language.
-A business owner may know the website HEX value, but the freelancer building a deck, sign, or marketing template may need something else.
+A business owner knows the website HEX value, but the freelancer building a deck, sign, or marketing template needs another format.

 Without a converter, teams end up doing avoidable manual work.
 They copy colors from screenshots, guess at matching values, or save only one version of the color and assume everyone else will know how to translate it later.
 Those small gaps are exactly how a brand slowly collects several near-matches instead of one reliable signature color.